“Consumption.”

 In 1870s New Haven, improvements in sanitation and hygiene were the chief concerns of the city’s burgeoning public health elite, who sought to stem the tide of what they’d come to believe were preventable infectious diseases: cholera, pneumonia, typhoid fever and, of course, consumption.
 The 1876 Board of Health report lamented the city’s many “tenement houses, in which exist an utter disregard for all sanitary requirements,” expressing concerns about “thorough ventilation,” “the storing of… offensive and polluting material” and “the drainage about dwellings.”

-The city and its populace were slow on the uptake, and the young Board of Health was limited in its charter, which it also lamented: “A general sanitary inspection of the City should be started at once.
+The city and its populace were slow on the uptake, and the young Board of Health was limited in its charter, which its members also lamented: “A general sanitary inspection of the City should be started at once.
 But by the ruling of [city] counsel we are powerless to incur any expense for such a purpose.”
 The board further needled the governing class, pointing out that “proper hygienic measures on the part of those in authority, as have been so often urged by this Board,” would have prevented a surge of disease-related infant deaths preceding the report’s release.

 sponsored by